Eng-mohamed-debug/Wordle_game/README(Console).md

 4. If the player enters invalid word, number of tries won't be affected.

-5. In each time player enters a valid word the number of tries will decrease
+5. In each time player enters a valid word the number of tries will decrease.

 6. In each time all previous tries will be prited in the console as follows: